alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 ### Data Ingress

-It is the data provider's responsibility to upload any data they own and is required to the safe haven.
+It is the data provider's responsibility to upload the data required by the safe haven.

 **IMPORTANT:** The data ingress must be signed off by the data provider (and referee).